Quick Answer

 Business Cards That Stay Relevant

-He uses a QR code that links to a contact page on his website.
+Insurance brokers and similar professionals order business cards in large quantities, and reprinting costs add up.
+A QR code linking to a contact page on your website solves that.
 The page includes phone numbers, email, and scheduling links.
-When details change, he updates the page.
+When details change, update the page.
 The cards stay usable.

 Product Packaging with Long Lifespans

-The QR code links to a warranty page hosted on his domain.
+An electronics reseller including QR codes on refurbished product packaging sees scans months or years after shipment.
+The code should link to a warranty page hosted on the seller’s own domain.
 The page content changes as policies evolve.
 The URL stays the same.

 Service Stickers with Long Tails

-The QR codes link to a stable exercise library page rather than individual video links.
+A physical therapy clinic placing QR codes on exercise handouts gives patients a way to revisit those exercises weeks later.
+The codes should link to a stable exercise library page rather than individual video links.
 Videos can be replaced without affecting the code.

 Common Mistakes That Shorten QR Code Lifespans